facefunk/wheel.jack/README.md

 ```shell
 $ ./process-video
 ```
-To transcode a single file and output it to the process-video directory:
+To transcode a single file and output it to the wheel.jack directory:
 ```shell
 $ ./process-one /path/to/video-file.mkv
 ```
-process-video tries to determine the minimum amount of transcoding it can get away with to produce a compatible output file, if it gets this wrong and produces a file which isn't compatible with the target system you can force it to fully transcode the file by passing the forceEncode parameter like so:
+wheel.jack tries to determine the minimum amount of transcoding it can get away with to produce a compatible output file, if it gets this wrong and produces a file which isn't compatible with the target system you can force it to fully transcode the file by passing the forceEncode parameter like so:
 ```shell